The Problem of Storm Chasers

 What Exactly Are Storm Chasers?

 A storm chaser is a roofing company that follows the path of the destructive wind and hail storms that are likely to cause damage to roofs.
 Once they identify a town or neighborhood hit by a damaging storm, they blanket it with fliers advertising quick and affordable roof replacement.
 Sometimes, they’ll even show up at front doors to strong-arm homeowners into signing quick (and often incomplete) contracts.

 What Happens Next?

-Once the roof begins failing (usually five to seven years in the future while a good roof can last up to 15 years), the storm chaser company is nowhere to be found.
-The homeowner is left to deal with insurance companies on their own, and often have to replace their roof again out of pocket.
+Once the roof begins failing (usually five to seven years in the future, while a good roof can last up to 15 years), the storm chaser company is nowhere to be found.
+The homeowner is left to deal with insurance companies on their own, and often has to replace their roof again out of pocket.

 How to Spot Them